Black-led student clubs and activities

 Written by Naomi (she/her) and Justine (she/her), students

-Being a member of a marginalized community can sometimes cause you to seek out those people that have similar lived experiences and safe spaces that make you feel comfortable.
+Being a member of a marginalized community can sometimes cause you to seek out safe spaces as well as those that have similar lived experiences to make you feel comfortable.
 At Waterloo, those spaces are abundant and easy to find.
-Our campus has so many clubs that strive to empower and celebrate Black students and culture; places where you can learn, engage with others, express yourself, dance, eat, make friends, have fun — you name it.
+Our campus has many clubs that strive to empower and celebrate Black students and culture; places where you can learn, engage with others, express yourself, dance, eat, make friends, have fun — you name it.

 Clubs at Waterloo